 - g.
 At the time of subdivision, Environmental Reserves (ER) should be provided in accordance with the MGA. - h.
-At the time of subdivision, Conservation Reserves (CR) may be provided in accordance with the MGA when environmentally significant features are identified through the local area planning process and cannot be protected through alternative methods.
+At the time of subdivision, Conservation Reserves (CR) may be provided when environmentally significant features are identified through the local area planning process and cannot be protected through alternative methods.